diubaldo94/WeatherApiTechTask/README.md

 Execute application with docker
 	1. checkout project and enter on it root
-	2. docker build ./Dockerfile
+	2. docker build .
-	3. docker run
+	3. docker run weatherapitechtask